othree/javascript-libraries-syntax.vim/README.md

 * Ramda: ramda
 * Vue.js: vue
 * d3.js: d3
+* tape: tape

-Default lib set is: `jquery,underscore,backbone`
+Default lib set is: `jquery,underscore,backbone,react`

 You can use [local vimrc][] to setup libraries used in project.
 Sample code for local vimrc: